 In 2016, the Company entered into a license agreement (the "UCB License Agreement") with UCB Biopharma Sprl ("UCB"), under which UCB granted to the Company a worldwide, sublicenseable, exclusive license to UCB6352, which the Company refers to as axatilimab, an investigational new drug ("IND") ready anti-CSF-1R monoclonal antibody.
 The Company made a nonrefundable upfront payment of \$5.0 million to UCB in 2016.
 Additionally, subject to the achievement of certain milestone events, the Company may be required to pay UCB up to \$119.5 million in one-time development and regulatory milestone payments over the term of the UCB License Agreement.
 In the event that the Company or any of its affiliates or sublicensees commercializes axatilimab, the Company will also be obligated to pay UCB low double-digit royalties on sales, subject to reduction in certain circumstances, as well as up to an aggregate of \$250.0 million in potential one-time, sales-based milestone payments based on achievement of certain annual sales thresholds.
 Under certain circumstances, the Company may be required to share a percentage of non-royalty income from sublicensees, subject to certain deductions, with UCB.
 The Company is solely responsible for the development and commercialization of axatilimab, except that UCB is performing a limited set of transitional chemistry, manufacturing and control tasks related to axatilimab.
 Each party may terminate the UCB License Agreement for the other party's uncured material breach or insolvency; and the Company may terminate the UCB License Agreement at will at any time upon advance written notice to UCB.
 UCB may terminate the UCB License Agreement if the Company or any of its affiliates or sublicensees institutes a legal challenge to the validity, enforceability, or patentability of the licensed patent rights.
-Unless terminated earlier in accordance with its terms, the UCB License Agreement will continue on a country-by-country and product-by-product basis until the later of: (i) the expiration of all of the

-(iii) 10 years from the date of the first commercial sale of the product in such country.
+Unless terminated earlier in accordance with its terms, the UCB License Agreement will continue on a country-by-country and product-by-product basis until the later of: (i) the expiration of all of the licensed patent rights in such country; (ii) the expiration of all regulatory exclusivity applicable to the product in such country; and (iii) 10 years from the date of the first commercial sale of the product in such country.

 As of the date of the UCB License Agreement, the asset acquired had no alternative future use nor had it reached a stage of technological feasibility.
 As the processes or activities that were acquired along with the license do not constitute a "business," the transaction has been accounted for as an asset acquisition.

-In July 2020, the Company met a clinical milestone under the UCB License Agreement associated with the Phase 1 dose-finding study, and will be required to pay UCB \$2.0 million.
+As a result, in 2016, the upfront payment of \$5.0 million was recorded as research and development expense in the consolidated statements of operations.
+In July 2020, the Company achieved certain development and regulatory milestones.
+As a result, in July 2020, the Company recorded \$2.0 million as research and development expense, which has been fully paid.
+In March 2021, the Company recorded \$2.0 million as research and development expense for the achievement of a certain development milestone.
+This amount was recorded in accounts payable as of March 31, 2021.